SECONDARY CAMPUS

 The second comparison text is a portion of The Epic of Gilgamesh, an epic poem that was written long before the events of Genesis were written down.

 Finally, you will read C.S.
-Lewis’s “Myth Became Fact” from a collection of Lewis’s lectures that we will use as a text throughout the fall semester, God in the Dock.
-Be prepared to give Lewis’s definition of “myth” and to explain why you believe this lecture-essay was assigned in connection with the previous three readings.
+Lewis’s “Myth Became Fact,” chapter 5 in, God in the Dock, a collection of Lewis’s lectures that you will need to purchase NEW or unmarked, as we will use it as a text throughout the fall semester.
+Where Lewis uses the word “myth,” substitute the word “legend” or “great story” to help you understand what he is saying.
+This is a short essay, but it may take you several readings of it to understand.
+Be prepared to explain why you think this lecture-essay was assigned in connection with the previous three readings.

 College English 12